switch486/abook/README.md

 ## playback manipulations - TBD

 # MVP TODOs:
-- TEST: back into audiobook from playback possible
 - TEST: audiobook sorting
 - TEST: shortcut for the last used configurations?